eclipse-pass/pass-documentation/developer-documentation/notification-service/ns-templates.md

 You can see that there is an object identifying each notification type, and for each notification type a `SUBJECT`, `BODY`, and `FOOTER` template may be defined.

-The value associated with `SUBJECT`, `BODY`, and `FOOTER` may be in-line content as seen in the example, or it can be a reference to a Spring Resource URI, e.g.:
+The value associated with `SUBJECT`, `BODY`, and `FOOTER` may be inline content as seen in the example, or it can be a reference to a Spring Resource URI, e.g.:

 ```json